xy2/cozystack-website/content/en/docs/getting-started/what-is-cozystack.md

 ---
 title: "About Cozystack framework"
-linkTitle: "Deploy and Configure Cozystack"
+linkTitle: "What is Cozystack?"
-description: "Learn how to get a running Cozystack cluster on bare metal or VMs in a series of guided steps."
+description: "Target audience, key features and benefits of Cozystack framework."
 weight: 10
 ---